Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Making money isn't hard in itself...
-What's hard is to earn it doing something worth devoting one's life to."
+> "It is those who concentrate on but one thing at a time who advance in this world."
-> — **Carlos Ruiz Zafon**
+> — **Gary Keller**

 ---